andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ![](/assets/images/uuidv7-3-table-c-pganalyze.jpg)
 <br/>
 <small>Table C - 9x reduction.
-0.6ms to 0.1ms, 2000/min</small>
+0.6ms to 0.07ms, 2000/min</small>

 ## Wrap Up
-We found significant reductions with `uuidv7()` primary key values replacing v1 or v4 for a handful of tables.
+We found some significant execution time reductions after switching to `uuidv7()` primary keys when replacing v1 and v4 values.

-The only wrinkle was the exclusive lock required by the `alter table` when run on very actively queried tables, but that was solvable using a short lock timeout and retries.
+The only wrinkle in performing the switch was the exclusive lock required for the `alter table alter column` DDL for very actively queried tables.
+That was solvable using a very short lock timeout and retrying a bunch of times until the fast DDL operation could run.

-Although this didn't benefit 100% of our tables, we decided `uuidv7()` was the new best default choice for uuid columns.
+Although this didn't benefit 100% of our tables, the gains for some tables after switching to `uuidv7()` have been significant enough that this has become the new default choice for uuid columns.
+This post also looked at average execution times, but we expect even better gains with inserts for the high tail latencies.

-Thanks to the Postgres core team for creating this new capability, and thank you for reading this post.
+Thanks to the Postgres core team for creating this new capability within Postgres, which made it easier to adopt for AWS RDS with limited extension support.

+Thanks for reading and until next time.